-For AS-Level and A2-Level, there will be two exams both two hours 30 minutes.
-At A2-Level, this a terminal exam and, therefore, the AS-Level does not count towards the final grade on the two year course.
+For A-level, there will be two exams at the end of year 13 that are both two hours 30 minutes.
 There will also be a non-examined assessment of a piece of original writing with commentary and one language investigation.

 Paper 1: Language, the individual and society: The exam is worth 40% of the A-Level.
 Students will answer three questions on two texts (one contemporary and one older).
 One question will be a comparison of the texts.
 Students will also answer an essay question on children’s language development.

 Paper 2: Diversity and change: this paper is worth 40% of the A-Level.
 Students will answer one question on either language diversity or language change.
 They will answer on two texts – one answer will be an essay and one a directed writing task.

 Non-exam assessment: 20% of A-Level.
 One language investigation (word count 2,000 words).
 One piece of original writing with commentary (word count 1,500 words).

 English Language at this level is not like English at GCSE.
 Students must be prepared to absorb and use confidently a range of technical terms relating to concepts in language analysis as well as being willing to learn about the grammar of the language.
 This is a challenge but it is also very rewarding for anyone who has keen interest in how language works in many different fields in our society.
 It requires a wide range of attentive reading and is not simply focused on any one type of language, although it will obviously encompass aspects of literature too.
 There is a lot of class and small group discussions as well as individual and paired research.